top of page

 Why is a stay in Ikuno Town so special?

-Ikuno town is recognized as having a unique cultural landscape and also acts as an open-air museum.
-With many one-of-a-kind buildings and sites from the Meiji period still remaining, you can travel back in time to learn more about Ikuno Town and France's significant role during the Industrialization of Japan.
+Ikuno is celebrated for its distinctive cultural landscape and serves as an open-air museum.
+With numerous unique buildings and sites from the Meiji period still intact, you can journey back in time to discover Ikuno's history and France's important influence during Japan's Industrialization.

-The Ikuno Stay concept was born as a regional revitalization project that aims to utilize and preserve the architectural landscape and culture of Ikuno Town.
+The Ikuno Stay concept emerged as a regional revitalization initiative focused on preserving the unique architectural heritage and culture of Ikuno Town.

 bottom of page